zerok/zerokspot.com/content/weblog/2019/meetup-changes.md

 OAuth2 consumer for your application.
-While the interface for registering such a consumer is available to all members, the FAQ basically states that only Pro subscribers can request new consumers (all others weill be rejected right away) and even those are not guaranteed to be gren-lit.
+While the interface for registering such a consumer is available to all members, the FAQ basically states that only Pro subscribers can request new consumers (all others will be rejected right away) and even those are not guaranteed to be green-lit.

 <figure>
 <img src="/media/2019/meetup-consumers.png" alt="">